ladislavovic/java-snippets/readme.md

 11. each example has its own directory in resources folder
 12. resource related to given example
 13. description of the project/technology.
 It contains terms, basic principles, ...

+### To clean
+* join hibernate and jpa projects
+* projects which use hsql database should create files in tmp directory, not in project
+* hibernate search
+  * organize resources
+  * HibernateUtils - I think it should be removed
+  * describe
+* hsql
+  * refactor isolationLevels example
+  * describe